jipress/espresso/docs/_core/request.md

 #### Map<String, String> params()

-This property is an object containing properties mapped to the named route “parameters”.
-For example, if you have the route /user/:name, then the “name” property is available as req.params.name.
+This property is an object containing properties mapped to the named route "parameters".
+For example, if you have the route /user/:name, then the "name" property is available as req.params.name.
 This object defaults to {}.

 ```bash
 // // curl "http://localhost:3031/params/one/then/two/all"